All unit packaged material and items shipping to a Mopar depot must be labeled with a L-Series Mopar label.

 All master and bulk packs must be properly labeled (including the FCA part number) to reflect the contents of the container.

-Effective 4th Quarter 2012: Any new model part released that does not require unit packaging will be required to have a label identifying the Country of Origin, part number, and 3 of 9 bar code that reads the part number only.
+Effective 4th Quarter 2015: Any new model part released that does not require unit packaging is required to have a L-series label.

 Remanufactured Part Labeling